Automated Supply Chain Control Tower with Python

 Analysis of shipments in transit

-Shipments in transit are the ones that have been ordered and not yet delivered to the store.
+Shipments in transit are those that have been ordered but have not yet been delivered to the store.

 Question 2: Where are the shipments currently in transit?